cricketclub/gridspace-stanford-harper-valley/README.md

 - word_duration_ms: List of durations of the words in the machine generated transcript
 - word_offsets_ms: List of offsets of words from the segment's start in the machine generated transcript

+## Metadata Files

+These files describe metadata from the Gridspace Mixer tasks used to generate the call center scenario.

+### Schema
 Each metadata file has the following schema:
 ```json
 {